A Winter Gathering for Presence, Movement & Connection

 Carina Martone

-A lifelong student of movement and mindfulness, Carina Martone completed her 200-hour Yoga Teacher Training at Yoga Vida New York in 2019 and has since trained in breathwork, Reiki, Integrative Gestalt Coaching, and somatic and mindfulness-based modalities that support embodied healing and nervous system regulation.
+Carina Martone is a yoga teacher and facilitator whose work centers on presence, nervous system awareness, and authentic connection.
+She completed her 200-hour Yoga Teacher Training at Yoga Vida New York in 2019 and has since continued her studies in breathwork, Reiki, Integrative Gestalt Coaching, and somatic and mindfulness-based practices that support regulation, embodiment, and relational awareness.

 Jordan Rossow